kfiras/pluralsight-camel-intro/README.md

 5. I added the project to Tomcat in Eclipse (See section **Adding a Project to Tomcat**)
 6. You can then verify the installation from http://localhost:8080/hawtio-default-1.4.14

+### Fulfillment Center One service Installation ###

+This service was created to simulate a business web service to be used as an endpoint for the the Order Fulfillment project.
+To install it, follow steps below:

+1. git clone the service from https://github.com/mikevoxcap/fulfillmentcenterone-service.git
+2. You can follow directions on README page for this service if you want to run it as standalone.
+If so, you can skip rest of these steps
+3. Add the project to Eclipse
+4. In Eclipse, click Run -> Run Configurations.
+You should see a Maven Build in the list of the left
+5. Browse workspace to select the base directory of this service project
+6. Enter **exec:java** in the Goals field
+7. Click Apply and Run

 ### Order Fulfillment Project Installation

 Below are instructions for getting the Order Fulfillment Processor running in Eclipse: